Storage of skin care products

 Use of products

 *How to do a Patch Test: Dab a small amount of product on the inside of your elbow or wrist.
 Leave the preparation unwashed for 24-48 hours.
 Watch for typical signs of an allergic reaction, which could include redness, itchiness, swelling, blistering, weeping, flaking, etc. If any of these signs present themselves, cease use and gently rub off the skin care product using cool water only.
 Pat the area dry with a towel.
 If there was no skin reaction, the product is safe to use on your body or face.

 Advice on Essential Oils

-In the following article we will give you some advice on the safe use of pure Essential Oils.
+In the following article I will give you some advice on the safe use of pure Essential Oils.

-All of our skin care products contain a safe (safety assessed by a Cosmetic Chemist) and minimal amount of Essential Oils as an addition to creams and oils for their therapeutic properties, but we would suggest if you are in doubt using any of the skin care products, to do a patch test in the crook of your elbow first (see *above).
+All of my skin care products contain a safe (safety assessed by a Cosmetic Chemist) and minimal amount of Essential Oils as an addition to creams and oils for their therapeutic properties, but I would suggest if you are in doubt using any of the skin care products, to do a patch test in the crook of your elbow first (see *above).

-Since we hand blend all products on order, we can produce your skin care products without fragrance/essential oils.
+Since I hand blend all products on order, I can produce your skin care products without fragrance/essential oils.
 You can simply leave a little note at checkout or choose a fragrance free option of the product where applicable.

 You should still take care and consult with your GP or aromatherapist whether certain Essential Oils are ok to use for you, if you have any of the conditions below: